5G Core Network Setup

 • Connections to NRF/SEPP (this is available only for YateUDM and YateUCN5G)

-• options are displayed based on configured YateNRF equipment settings
+• options are displayed based on my YateNRF equipment configuration

-• Connections / Additional Connections (to nodes NRF, SEPP, AMF, SMF, SMSF, AUSF, UDM)
+• Connections/Additional Connections (to nodes like NRF, SEPP, AMF, SMF, SMSF, AUSF, UDM)

 Instances

-In ‘Common Instances Settings’ you set the common values for all the instances (these values can be also set for each instance).
+In ‘Common Instances Settings’ section I can set the common values for all the instances (though I can also adjust these for each individual instance).

 Instances types are based on equipment type: